megagonlabs/blue/README.md

 - `Read` operations in agent registry for any agent
 - `Read` operations in data registry for any data
 - `Read` any sessions that they participate

+To update role, go to "Users" under "Admin.
+Tools" menu (you need to be an administrator to do that.)
+### Notes
+- Participants are members of a session; you can add members under "session details" dialog.
+- Session is owned by the user who created it; ownership it's not transferable.
+- `Write` operations includes `CREATE`, `UPDATE`, and `DELETE`.
+- Role permissions are not configurable through UI: update `model.conf` and `policy.csv` (based to [casbin](https://github.com/casbin/pycasbin)), then restart the API service.